AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 >[!NOTE]
 >
 >Design base template using conventions and strictly following the steps above.

-## Document of Record Template Configuration {#document-of-record-template-configuration}

-Configure the Document of Record template of your form to let your customers download a print friendly copy of the submitted form.
-An XDP file serves as the Document of Record template.
-The Document of Record customers download is formatted according to the layout specified in the XDP file.

-Perform the following steps to configure a Document of Record for Adaptive Forms:

-1. In AEM author instance, click **Forms &gt; Forms and Documents.**
-1. Select a form, and click **View Properties**.
-1. In the Properties window, tap **Form Model**.
-   You can also select a form model when you create a form.

-   >[!NOTE]
-   >
-   >In the Form Model tab, ensure that you select **Schema** or **None** from the **Select From** drop-down. **[!UICONTROL Document of Record is not supported for XFA-based or Adaptive Forms with Form Template as form model.]**

-1. In the Document of Record Template Configuration section of the Form Model tab, select one of the following options.

-   **None** Select this option if you don't want to configure Document of Record for the form.

-   **Associate Form Template as Document of Record Template** Select this option if you have an XDP file that you want to use as a template for the Document of Record.
-On selecting this option, all XDP files available in [!DNL AEM Forms] repository are displayed.
-Select the appropriate file.

-   The selected XDP file gets associated with the Adaptive Form.

-   **Generate Document of Record** Select this option to use an XDP file as a base template for defining the styling and appearance for the Document of Record.
-On selecting this option, all XDP files available in [!DNL AEM Forms] repository are displayed.
-Select the appropriate file.

-   >[!NOTE]
-   >
-   >Ensure that schema used to create Adaptive Form and schema (data schema) of XFA Form are same if:
-   >
-   >
-   >
-   >    * Your Adaptive Form is schema based
-   >    * You are using **Associate Form Template as the Document of Record Template** option for Document of Record
-   >
-   >

-1. Click **Done.**

 ## Customize the branding information in Document of Record {#customize-the-branding-information-in-document-of-record}